aadi30thakur/news-fetcher/readme.md

 # news fetcher in python
 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pywin32 in order to listen voice.

 ```bash
 pip install pywin32